EloiStree/HelloEloiTeachingModule/README.md

 ✅ = Topic ready for review.
 🚧 = The topic is under construction.
-🚷 = Page not created yet.
+🚷 = Nothing done but willing to teach.

 _Ping me at anytime if you need me:_
 _[https://eloistree.github.io/r/discord](https://eloistree.github.io/r/discord)_